pyControl/docs/docs/user-guide/programming-tasks.md

 reset_timer('event_B', 3*second, output_event=True)
 ```

-The `print()` function has modified behavour when called within the context of a task definition file; a timestamp is prefixed to the string provided as an argument before it is printed to the serial line.
+The `print()` function has modified behavour when called within the context of a task definition file - the printed string is output to the data log along with a timestamp.
 The print function can therefore be used to output arbitrary data with timestamps consistent with those of events and state transitions.
 The [reversal_learning](https://bitbucket.org/takam/pycontrol/src/default/tasks/reversal_learning.py) example shows one approach to using print statements to output task data.
 One line is printed for each trial summarising what happened on that trial and the current state of the task.

 ## Structuring task files